arunkumar9t2/scabbard/docs/index.md

 !!! success
     That's it.
 Now after building the project, Scabbard would have generated `dot` and `png` files for your Dagger components in your `build` folder.

+!!! todo
+    There are some improvements planned for improving plugin configuration syntax from **Kotlin**.
+Please see [#15](https://github.com/arunkumar9t2/scabbard/issues/15) for more details.

 ### [Android Studio/Idea Plugin](https://plugins.jetbrains.com/plugin/13548-scabbard--dagger-2-visualizer/)

 Scabbard also ships an IDE plugin to open generated `png`'s directly from your source code via gutter icons.
 Please install plugins from `File > Preferences/Settings > Plugins > Market Place > Search for "Scabbard" > Install` and Restart.